Tennessee’s Wonderful Wetlands: A Billion-Dollar Ecosystem We Can’t Afford to Lose

-HB1054 was discussed by the Tennessee House Agriculture and Natural Resources Subcommittee on January 23, January 30, and February 6, 2024.
-During the February 6th meeting, the bill passed by a majority vote.
+HB1054 was discussed by the Tennessee House Agriculture and Natural Resources Subcommittee on Tuesday, January 23, January 30, and February 6, 2024.
+To catch up on the discussions in each meeting, watch the video recordings which can be found here, under the “Video” tab.

 Wetlands play a vital role in maintaining ecological balance and supporting biodiversity, and Tennessee is no exception to the significance of these precious ecosystems.
 “Wetlands are among the most productive ecosystems in the world, comparable to rain forests and coral reefs.
 An immense variety of species of microbes, plants, insects, amphibians, reptiles, birds, fish and mammals can be part of a wetland ecosystem.”1Wetlands, often regarded as nature’s kidneys, provide essential ecosystem services that contribute to the health of our environment.
 “Wetlands provide values that no other ecosystem can.
 These include natural water quality improvement, flood protection, shoreline erosion control, opportunities for recreation and aesthetic appreciation and natural products for our use at no cost.
 Protecting wetlands can protect our safety and welfare.”2